 11. Short Box Braids

-If you’re used to having short hair, and prefer this length when protective styling, one hairstyle idea is short box braids.
+If you’re used to having short hair, and rather this length when protective styling, one hairstyle idea is short box braids.
 Ask your stylist for box braids at bob length.
 If you plan to wear your box braids in other ways, go a little longer so you can create hairstyles like braided ponytails.

 12. Space Buns